gmporter/hotcarbon-web/2023/content/_index.md

 # HotCarbon 2023: 2nd Workshop on Sustainable Computer Systems

 This 2nd Workshop on Sustainable Computer Systems Design and Implementation hopes to bring together researchers and practitioners in computer and network systems to engage in a lively discussion focused on sustainability throughout the entire lifecycle of modern computing, focusing on both operational and embodied impact of computer systems.

 ## Updates and news

+* Full copies of the papers are now linked off the program!
+* The registration page and link to register are now available on the [registration page](/2023/registration)
+* The paper [submission website](https://hotcarbon23.hotcrp.com/) is now available.
+* April 28: Deadline extended to May 21!
-* April 4: Call for Papers Open!
+* April 4: Call for Papers Open

 ## Technical program

-The accepted papers and talks will be made available on the [Technical Program](/program)
+The accepted papers and talks will be made available on the [Technical Program](/2023/program)

 ## Key Dates and locations

 * Date: July 9, 2023 (immediately before OSDI 2023)
 * Location: Boston, MA
-* All Submissions Deadline: May 8, 2023 (AoE)
+* All Submissions Deadline: May 21, 2023 (AoE) (updated)
 * Notifications: June 12, 2023